BACK

 Hottest Local Markets in Montana

 Located in the western side of the state, Helena is the capital of Montana.
-According to Zillow, its median housing price was much lower than the statewide median at $443,000.
-This is an increase of 5.3% from the previous year, an indicator of a steadily appreciating market across the state.
-The most popular neighborhood in Helena is Downtown Helena
+According to Redfin, its median housing price was much lower than the statewide median at $437,000.
+This is a decrease of 7% from the previous year, but it is still a steadfast market within the state.
+The most popular neighborhood in Helena going into 2026 is Downtown Helena

 Behind Billings, Missoula is the most populous city in Montana, and is located northwest of the capital city Helena.
-Its median home price in April 2024 was $548,217, according to Zillow.
-This is a 5.3% increase from the previous year.
-Like many other cities in Montana—and around the country—median prices began to spike in the summer of 2020, and prices are steadily continuing to appreciate.
+Its median home price in November 2025 was $551,907, according to Zillow.
+This is a 0.3% increase from the previous year.
+Like many other cities in Montana—and around the country—median prices began to spike in the summer of 2020, and prices are steadily continuing to appreciate even in 2026.
 Some of the most popular neighborhoods in Missoula are Franklin to the Fort, John Mullan, and Moose Can Gully.

 Economic Factors Impacting the Montana Housing Market